erkamguresen/state/function-roles/README.md

 - _presentational_: Components that display data in a friendly way.
 These are generally pure functions: data in -> element out.
 The DOM elements they render are usually not interactive
 - _container_: Components that define how the web page works.
 These will often use _state_, _handlers_ and _presentational components_ to add interactivity to a web page.

+### Testing Components

+One huge benefit of developing your application with components is that you can test each part of the UI in isolation before integrating them into your website.
+For now you will learn to test your components in two different ways:

+- **_Structure_**: Does your rendered component have the correct DOM structure?
+The right number of children, the right `.className`, the right `.tagName`, ... all with unit tests exactly like you learned for logic functions.
+You will use a file called `component-name.spec.js` to write your component unit tests.
+- **_Behavior_**: Does your component do the right thing when rendered into a web page?
+Does it react to the user in the correct way?
+Does it look right when it's rendered with it's styles into a web page?
+You will test your component's _behavior_ by rendering it into an HTML document with different arguments and using/inspecting it to make sure it works correctly.
+You will do this in a file called `component-name.test.html`.

+Check out [./isolate-components/color-changer](./isolate-components/color-changer) to see this in action.